Code-Society-Lab/cursif-backend/README.md

   - [Postgresql](https://www.postgresql.org/download/)

 ### Configurations
-Make sure you have installed the requirement above before continuing.
+Make sure you have installed the requirements above before continuing.

 #### Connect your database
-In project root directorylocalhoste and edit and file named `.env`.
+In the project root directory, locate and edit the file named `.env`.
 Add the following information inside.

 ```